 Main (Boat anchor) desk, December 2014.

 Home station antennas are a 160m Inverted V @ 27m, a Windom and a WH2T Loop which functions as a Bi-Square loop for 40m & Delta loop on 80m, but fed with open wire feeder and a balun, it can be matched on all HF bands.
 A 160m vertical is still under construction (has been for several years), also 4 new Beverages above kangaroo height are planned as anything lower has been repeatedly destroyed.
-I hope to make rapid progress with the antennas and be a lot more active on air after I retire on 23rd January 2015.
+I retired during 2015, so I hope to find time to upgrade my antennas soon.

 KX3 & main desks December 2014.